Connect With Us: 205-259-7149

 Different Ways To Pay For Memory Care

-6. Employee or Retiree Health Plan: It’s possible to be diagnosed with Alzheimer’s or other forms of dementia long before turning 65, in which case private insurance through a group employee or retiree health plan may help pay for some expenses.
+6. Employee or Retiree Health Plan: It’s possible to be diagnosed with Alzheimer’s or other forms of dementia well before turning 65, in which case private insurance through a group employee or retiree health plan may help pay for some expenses.

 Let’s talk.